raspberrypilearning/green-goals/en/step_2.md

 [[picture/screenshot? pandas and backdrops]]

+--- task ---

 --- no-print ---
 Watch this short video, which shows what to do next.

 ![screenshot](images/NOTNAMEDYET.gif)

+--- /no-print ---
+--- /task ---
 Now follow each task given below.
---- /no-print ---

-`Broadcasts`{:class="block3events"} are messages that are sent by a sprite for some or all other sprites to receive.
+You will be using the `Broadcast`{:class="block3events"} blocks which are messages that are sent by a sprite for some or all other sprites to receive.
 You'll be familiar with `Broadcasts`{:class="block3events"} if you completed the [Focus on the Prize](https://learning-admin.raspberrypi.org/en/projects/focus-on-the-prize) project in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) pathway.

 --- task ---